ueberdosis/hocuspocus/docs/server/hooks.md

 ### onConfigure

-The `onConfigure` hook is called after the server was configured using the [configure method](/server/methods).
+The `onConfigure` hooks are called after the server was configured using the [configure method](/server/methods).
 It should return a Promise.

 **Default configuration**